abudrionis/icdcoder/README.md

 **(6)** You are ready to train and/or evaluate your models.
 Follow the instructions in the sections below to do so

-## Fine-tune/evaluate BERT model
+## Train/test BERT model

-Now, you can **(i)** fine-tune the pre-trained BERT model, **(ii)**, fine-tune the BERT pre-trained model and evaluate the newly fine-tuned model, or **(iii)** use and already fine-tuned model to predict the ICD codes of an unseen discharge summary.
+Now, you can **(i)** train the pre-trained BERT model, **(ii)**, train the BERT pre-trained model and evaluate the newly trained model, or **(iii)** use an already trained model to predict the ICD codes of an unseen discharge summary.
 This is done by entering

-`python3 BERT_coder.py` followed by one of the main arguments specified in the section "Fine-tuning and testing using the main arguments" below.
+`python3 BERT_coder.py` followed by one of the main arguments specified in the section *Training and testing using the main arguments* below.

 *Note that for the commands to work, your working directory has to be the icdcoder folder.
 Also, if your using a virtual environment, it should be activated.
 If it was a while ago you cloned the repository, make sure you have the latest version by entering* `git pull`

-### Fine-tuning and testing using the main arguments
+### Training and testing using the main arguments
 *Note that the arguments are mutually exclusive and one is required to run the BERT_coder.py script*

-#### Fine-tuning only
+#### Training only

 **(i)** `-train`
                         Filepath to csv file used for training.
-The file needs to follow the structure specified in the README section How to prepare dataset used for fine-tuning.
+The file needs to follow the structure specified in the README section *How to get hold of/prepare datasets*.

 Train (fine-tune) using all of your dataset by using the entering